ibm-cloud-docs/Db2onCloud/faq_lite_diff.md

 Note that you are only allowed to create one service credential per lite instance.
 Additionally, for security purposes, changes to your password are not displayed in the service credential information.

+Currently, password changes through JDBC and the db2cli are unsupported.

 ## VCAP

-The VCAP Services JSON file is different.
+- The VCAP Services JSON file is different.
 You need to update any applications that consume the VCAP Services JSON file after the migration.
+- Only one VCAP is available at a time (use of more than one is forbidden).
+- Deleting your service credentials before saving them will cause them to no longer be visible.

 ## Console